kriogenia/oito/bitacora/03-Exceptions.md

 Why?
 Well, I'm trying to replicate a system and good system always have ways to handle exceptions.
 It's not like I will be handling everything in a different way than just halting the program, but I want to simulate how the system would know about the problem and be able to perform the exception handling.

-One thing note is that I've decided to name the errors enum with the name `Exception`, my fellow rustaceans will probably suffer a bit looking at it but remember than I'm simulating a system, and those throw exceptions.
+One thing to note is that I've decided to name the errors enum with the name `Exception`, my fellow rustaceans will probably suffer a bit looking at it but remember than I'm simulating a system, and those throw exceptions, not errors.
 It's not like I've forgotten how Rust considers the errors, but I'm faithful to my simulation.